-Note: If you are not using the Web-based System Manager internal certificate authority, then use your certificate authority's procedures for obtaining a copy of its certificate.
+If you are not using the Web-based System Manager internal certificate authority, then use your certificate authority's procedures for obtaining a copy of its certificate.

-- Copy the certificate to an HTTP Server directory so that you can access it from the client browser.
-The MIME type sent by the HTTP Server must be application/x-x509-ca-cert. - 3.
+- 2. Copy the certificate to an HTTP Server directory so that you can access it from the client browser.
+The MIME type sent by the HTTP Server must be application/x-x509-ca-cert.
+You may also copy the certificate to your client and open it using a web browser. - 3.
 In each of your client browsers, point the browser to the CA certificate file and follow your browser's procedure to accept it as a signer certificate.